paoloo/paoloo.github.io/_posts/2018-04-30-generatins-small-elf-binaries-for-fun-and-profit.md

 ---
 The ideia was to code an ELF malware smaller then **1kb** to insert it, encoded, inside a bacteriophage modded with _CRISPR/Cas9_ bringing an artistic view of a biologic infector containing a digital infector, an ode to singularity.

-Well, to begin, we gonna use python&#8217;s **pwntool** to generate the base code.
+Well, to begin with, we gonna use python&#8217;s **pwntool** to generate the base code.
 On linux, on my test box at digitalocean, I installed with pip.
 Then,

 <pre class="brush: python; title: ; notranslate" title="">paolo@kabbalah:~$ python
 Python 2.7.12 (default, Dec  4 2017, 14:50:18)